-Table 3.5: Command parameters for the 'crate reset' command
+Table 3.5: Command parameters for the 'crate reset' command: the command parameter may only contain a single "1" corresponding to only one crate reset at a time.

 FTM data blocks

 The trigger master features two main data blocks, named 'static data block' and 'dynamic data block' in the following.
 They are implemented in the firmware as block-RAM.
 In addition, there is the so-called 'FTU list', which is generated only on request ('ping FTUs' command).
 If any of these blocks is sent to the main control (either automatically or on demand), a header with a size of eleven words is added.
 This header is identical for all data blocks and contains solely read-only information: the FTM board ID (57-bit Xilinx device DNA [5, 6, 7, 8]), a firmware ID and the readings of the trigger counter and time stamp counter.
 The header structure is summarized in table 4.1.